Key Stage 4 subjects

 Exam Board Specification

 Pupils studying GCSE German will have the opportunity to express their ideas and opinions on a variety of topics, learning to describe past experiences and explain future plans.
-In addition to learning to communicate effectively in German, students will learn about the German-speaking world and have the opportunity to communicate with young people in German-speaking countries through links with partner schools abroad.
+In addition to learning to communicate effectively in German, students will develop their cultural awareness about the German-speaking world.

 Course Content